 5. Learn from the plants.

-(but not direct sunlight — that’s too much!), make sure to water it, and watch it thrive.
+If nothing else can convince you, learn from your very own houseplants.
+Find a quick-growing plant like a spider plant or pothos, put it in natural light (but not direct sunlight — that’s too much!), make sure to water it, and watch it thrive.
 Realize how important the sun is to the life of that plant — and to your very own life, as well.

 Finding little ways to enjoy the sun can really make us appreciate it, whatever the season.
 In what ways do you find yourself soaking in the sun in the winter?
 Let us know!